-Long before there was Nandos peri-peri flame grilled chicken there was my mother’s Peri-Peri Garlic prawns in a fiery Peri-Peri Garlic marinade.
-Strangely enough we never used the peri-peri sauces for anything other than the prawns my mum made at Eid or special occasions.
+Long before there was Nandos flame grilled chicken peri peri sauce, there was my mother’s Peri-Peri Garlic prawns in a fiery Peri-Peri Garlic marinade.
+Strangely enough we never used the peri peri sauce for anything other than the prawns my mum made at Eid or special occasions.

 I have realized over the years that many of the store bought spice mixes and marinades that we use have too many additives that are probably not doing anyone with an inflammatory response any favors.
 I have even made my own small batch Home made Fish Masala Spice Blend to ensure I have a consistent flavor for fish masala without all the additives and unlisted ingredients.